-We also talk about role confusion.
-Role confusion, meaning uncertainty as to who is responsible and what I am expected to do.
+We also talk about role confusion, meaning uncertainty as to who is responsible and what I am expected to do.
 An example is when a child becomes parentified, that is, given more adult responsibilities than a child should have.
+The conflicts with the role of being a child.